 Within both an enterprise and a consumer setting, there are considerations around how to verify the user to a reasonable level of assurance.
 This includes, in the enterprise, internal employee checks.
 For the consumer, these checks may involve the use of third-party APIs.

 Endpoints also have to be identified and secured.
-Endpoints have a number of specific security considerations.
+Endpoints have several specific security considerations.
 In particular, malware infection of endpoints can be used to gain control of resources.
 Unknown endpoints within a network can be behind security gaps that open up new entry points for cybercriminals.
-Provisioning and deprovisioning of endpoint access is another area that needs to be hardened against attack.
+Provisioning and de-provisioning of endpoint access is another area that needs to be hardened against attack.